23 General Principles of Sensory Systems

 Labeled Line Coding

 In the labeled line coding of information, one cell encodes for one type of sensory quality.
 Pain is a good example of this.
 If a pain receptor is activated, the resulting sensation will be pain, regardless of the manner in which the receptor is stimulated.
 In other words, the sensory neurons are specifically tuned to one sensory stimulus.
 If that receptor-cell type was dysfunctional, the sensation will not be perceived.
 For example, there is a mutation that prevents sodium channels in pain receptors (but not other cell types) from working.
 When this mutation occurs, the subject cannot feel pain.
+Labeled line codes most often carry information about sensory sub-modalities (color of a visual stimulus, or pitch of a sound) or about the location of the stimulus.

 Population Coding

-Higher level processing of taste and olfaction also uses population coding – sometimes the sense of smell is needed in addition to the sense of taste to fully perceive a flavor.
+Population activity can also be used to decode sensory information, or to extract higher order information by combining information from multiple neurons or multiple sensory codes.
+For example, higher level processing of taste and olfaction also uses population coding – sometimes the sense of smell is needed in addition to the sense of taste to fully perceive a flavor.
 Have you ever been congested from a cold and food just doesn’t taste the same?
 That’s due to this combining of the senses for a full perception.

 Pathways